 - Put ham bones, onion peel and bay leaves in a pressure cooker with 6 cups of water.
 Cook on high pressure for 20 minutes and let steam release naturally (20-30 minutes).

-- With a slotted spoon, remove ham bones, leaves and peel from liquid.
+With a slotted spoon, remove ham bones, leaves and peel from liquid.
 Discard leaves and peel.
-Let ham bone cool.
+Set bones aside to cool.

-- Add remaining ingredients to pressure cooker.
+Add remaining ingredients to pressure cooker.
 Bring back to high pressure and cook for 10 minutes.
-Let steam release naturally (approximately 20-30 minutes).
+Do a quick release of the steam.
 If beans are not as soft as you'd like, add some more water and finishing cooking on high heat.

 - Remove meat from bones and chop, add to beans and serve with cornbread.